 The KIC File Administrator is the application that will be used for creating and editing Process Windows for use with the Centralized Process Window Control option.

-Note: For the KIC File Administrator (or KFA) to function, the appropriately programmed USB dongle key must remain connected to the PC at all times during use.
+Note: For the KIC File Administrator (or KFA) to function, the appropriately programmed USB dongle key must always remain connected to the PC during use.
 Only authorized users should be allowed to have access to this application.